 Best Place To Stay In Penang

-Below we have selected our favourite top 3 hotels, at varying price points, for you to consider.
+Below, we have selected our favourite top 3 hotels, at varying price points, for you to consider.
+There are plenty of more great hotels though that you can find here.

 The famous Hard Rock Hotel Penang is one of the most luxurious options along Batu Ferringhi.
 Home to a massive outdoor pool, water slides and poolside cabanas, the hotel is great fun and a beautiful setting for your vacation.

 The hotel has some great facilities for the entire family to enjoy.
-There are two swimming pools, a play area for the kids, a spacious fitness centre and an on site restaurant which has a family friendly buffet.
-Other facilities include on site parking, 24 hour front desk and luggage storage.
+There are multiple swimming pools including a water play area for younger kids, a playground, a kids club, a fitness centre and multiple eating options on-site.
+Other facilities include on-site parking, 24 hour front desk and luggage storage.

 BUDGET – Rasa Motel Penang Review